Your Path, Your Pace

 Personal Gnosis — Speculative Maps

-A few models unique to this book are offered as contemplative tools—personal gnostic maps, speculative lenses forged in lived experience, invited for your own verification.
+A few models unique to this book are offered as contemplative tools—personal gnostic maps, speculative lenses forged in lived experience.
+You’re invited to test them, and free to reject them.

 A Framework for Safe Engagement: Honoring Your Pace